SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/knowledge-hub.md

 ![Knowledge Hub button](/images/users-guide/getting-started/getting-started-knowledge-hub-button.png)

-The Knowlegde Hub dialog opens.
+The Knowlegde Hub dialog opens, presenting a couple of options in a list.

 ![Knowledge Hub dialog](/images/users-guide/getting-started/getting-started-knowledge-hub-dialog.png)

 ### Sessions

-The first items guide you in a step-by-step manner through the major topics of Cumulocity IoT:
+The first items of the list guide you in a step-by-step manner through the major topics of Cumulocity IoT:

 |Topic|Description|
 |:---|:---|